daonuts/capped-voting-app/README.md

 ### additional features

-- votes that flip the result within a closing window (75%-100% poll duration) will automatically extend vote duration
+- votes that flip the result within a closing window (75%-100% poll duration) will automatically extend vote duration by 50%
 - duplicate scripts are disallowed at the same time